Interpretation as Linear Transformation: A Cognitive-Geometric Model of Concepts and Meaning: Theory

-Belief alignment occurs when an agent not only accepts a belief structurally, but also adjusts its internal value system so that the belief is valued similarly to how the leader values it.
+Concept alignment occurs when an agent not only accepts a concept structurally, but also adjusts its internal value system so that the concept is valued similarly to how the leader values it.
 This deeper form of alignment requires not just cognitive agreement, but motivational resonance.